-An expedition by conservationists to the deforested hills of Haiti, which suffered a terrible earthquake in 2010, has found frog species that have not been seen for 20 years.
+An expedition by conservationists to look for Haiti frogs, in the deforested hills of Haiti, an area which suffered a terrible earthquake in 2010, has found frog species that have not been seen for 20 years.

 In just over a week of searching in the remaining forests in Haiti, researchers found 25 of Haiti's 49 known frog species.

 The hope is that this will focus attention on conserving the few percent that remain of the country's forest.

 The expedition was not a total success however, with no sightings of the principal target - the La Selle grass frog, which was last seen 25 years ago and is listed as possibly extinct.

 But among the species that were seen were five that were last recorded in 1991.

 However, the intent of the conservationists involved is not merely to protect the amphibians.